 Gallery or Store Affiliations

-If you are affiliated with a gallery or retail store, and they will receive mail for you, you may be able to use that address in your email campaigns.
+If you are affiliated with a gallery or retail store, and they will receive mail for you, you may be able to use that address in your emails.

 This information can apply to a wide variety of creative or non-traditional professionals who don't have a physical address they feel comfortable sharing with their contacts.

 Sometimes the only answer is to purchase a P.O.
-Box, but hopefully this gives you some alternative ideas to work with so you can get started sending email campaigns.
+Box, but hopefully this gives you some alternative ideas to work with so you can get started sending emails.
 Whichever option you choose, make sure the address you use is valid, reliable, and that you're able to receive mail there.

 Have a question?